autero1/action-terraform/README.md

 Set up your GitHub Actions workflow with a specific version of [Terraform](https://www.terraform.io/).

+## Special Notice
+From version v3.0.0, the inputs and outputs are changed to dash-separated version (`terraform-version`, `terraform-version-file`, `terraform-path`).

+This convention aligns with the YAML style guide and is more prevalent in the GitHub Actions community and documentation.

 ## Usage

 The next example step will install Terraform 1.2.8.